lyonscode/lyonscode.github.io/_posts/2025-07-21-tryhackme-warzone-2-write-up.md

 We can run a similar query on the second IP to get our answer.

 **Answer**: 2partscow\[.]top

 ## EOF

 Another quick exploration of suspicious traffic in Brim.
+I really like this tool -- it's fun to be able to parse through packet captures in such a nice GUI.

 Tools used: Brim